 Both sides called expert witnesses, and Harrison testified in court about the writing process.
 However, the judge eventually decreed that My Sweet Lord did indeed contain plagiarism of He's So Fine.

 The court noted that He's So Fine contained two key musical phrases, known as motif A and motif B. Motif A was four repetitions of the notes G-E-D, while motif B was G-A-C-A-C. Harrison's expert witness caimed that the combinations of notes were common enough to be considered in the public domain, but admitted that grace notes inserted into motif B in both songs did not appear elsewhere.

 The judge ruled that while there were some differences between the two songs, the essential musical nature of the songs were substantially similar.
 He said it was "perfectly obvious" that the songs were "virtually identical".
 Although he ruled that neither Harrison nor Preston deliberately intended to plagiarise He's So Fine, this was not a valid defence.

 Harrison admitted that he was familiar with He's So Fine, which had become a fixture on golden oldie radio stations.
 It would have been far more likely that producer Phil Spector knew the song well, as he was chasing his own share of number one pop hits in 1962.

-The judge ruled that Harrison was guilty of subconscious plagiarism, and ordered a further trial to set damages.
+In September 1976 Judge Richard Owen ruled that Harrison was guilty of subconscious plagiarism, and ordered a further trial to set damages.
 The plagiarism verdict was upheld on appeal; Harrison argued that subconscious copying was an unsound policy, but the appellate court ruled that the Copyright Act did not require evidence of an intent to infringe, leaving Harrison liable for damages.